- Food and Cooking»

 - Brown the chicken in a splash of oil (or marinade) until white on all sides.

 - Add chorizo and heat until the oil begins escaping from it- you will see a nice red colour coming from the slices.

 - Add the onion and peppers.
 Cook everything together for approx. 5 minutes, stirring often.

 - Add the shrimp (optional) and uncooked rice and stir through.
 Then, add the tomatoes, chicken stock and the bay leaf.
 Stir together, then heat until simmering.

 - Cover the pot, then simmer for approx. 20 minutes on a low/ medium heat, stirring on occasion, until the rice is cooked.
 A taste test is always recommended at this point to ensure rice cooked through.

-- Serve, sprinkled with a little parsley.
+- Serve, sprinkled with a little fresh parsley if desired.
 Season to taste.

 © 2015 Lynsey Harte